 Class frequency and length

-Kids lose focus quickly – especially in the pool, says Jeanette Williams, who directs swim instruction at Summit on the Park in Canton.
+Kids lose focus quickly – especially in the pool, says Jeanette Williams, the former aquatic coordinator at Summit on the Park in Canton.

 “Preschoolers’ attention spans last about 30 minutes,” she says.
 Since they’re learning basics and not moving much, they’re likely to get cold and distracted, too.